Biden hammered over climate plan plagiarism accusations

 “This is not Joe Biden's first brush with plagiarism,” said the RNC’s Steve Guest.
 “During his 1988 campaign, Biden plagiarized campaign speeches from British Labour Party leader Neil Kinnock as well as Robert Kennedy.
 During law school, Biden plagiarized, too.”

-The Biden campaign has sought to portray it as a mistake.
+The Biden campaign responded Tuesday by saying it was a mistake.

 "Several citations, some from sources cited in other parts of the plan, were inadvertently left out of the final version of the 22 page document,” the campaign told news outlets.
 “As soon as we were made aware of it, we updated to include the proper citations.”